Metropolitan Borough of Bethnal Green

-Bethnal Green was a civil parish and a metropolitan borough in the East End of London, England.
+Bethnal Green was a civil parish and a metropolitan borough of the County of London between 1899 and 1965, when it was merged with the Metropolitan Borough of Stepney and the Metropolitan Borough of Poplar to form the London Borough of Tower Hamlets.

 It was formed as a civil parish in 1743 from the Bethnal Green hamlet in Stepney ancient parish, and the church of St Matthew, Bethnal Green, was dedicated in 1746.

 The vestry became an electing authority to the Metropolitan Board of Works in 1855 and in 1889 it became part of the County of London.
 In the 1900 reform of local government caused by the London Government Act 1899 the parish became a metropolitan borough which bordered Hackney, Poplar, Stepney and Shoreditch.
 In 1965 it was abolished and merged into the London Borough of Tower Hamlets.

 Origins

 Until 1743 Bethnal Green formed a hamlet within the large parish of Stepney.
 By the 17th century the settlement had achieved a measure of self-government, with its own overseer, constable and beadle.
 It remained a rural area until the beginning of the 18th century, when the expansion of suburban London saw the development of the Brick Lane area in the south west of the hamlet.
-The population rapidly increased and in 1743 an act of parliament constituted Bethnal Green as a separate parish.
+The population rapidly increased and in 1743 an act of parliament, the Bethnal Green Parish Act 1742 (16 Geo.
+2. c.
+28), constituted Bethnal Green as a separate parish.

 As well as forming a parish for ecclesiastical purposes, Bethnal Green was also created a civil parish with responsibility for relief of the poor and maintenance of highways.
 The government of the parish was shared by a vestry, governors of the poor and two separate bodies of trustees.
 A further board of paving and lighting commissioners were established in 1843.

 In 1855 the parish was included within the area of the Metropolitan Board of Works to which it nominated one member and the various local government bodies were replaced by a single incorporated vestry which consisted of 48 elected vestrymen.

 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Matthew Bethnal Green was divided into four wards (electing vestrymen): No. 1 or East (9), No. 2 or North (9), No. 3 or West (15) and No. 4 or South (15).

 In 1889 the Metropolitan Board was replaced by the London County Council, and Bethnal Green was formally removed from Middlesex to the new County of London.